orbitalchicken/Roadmap/Triaged.md

 	cinnamon: Press alt-tab to bring up the program switcher then roll the mouse wheel.
 The selector always moves to the right with wheel-up or wheel-down, in LM15 the selector would move in relation to the wheel direction (wheel up = selector left)(wheel down = selector right).
 	system: the update manager loads at startup even after it has been removed from the startup list apps/drivers: The following packages have unmet dependencies: libgl1-mesa-glx:i386 : Depends: libglapi-mesa:i386 (= 9.2.0~git20131002+9.2.2eb55601-0ubuntu0sarvatt) but it is not going to be installed E: Unable to correct problems, you have held broken packages.
 When attempting to install libglapi-mesa:i386, many of the default packages are removed.
+	system: apt-get dist-upgrade wants to install shim*, it's for secure boot, i don't think, it should be available for installation gparted is missing on the live DVD.
+	cinnamon: any choice of the ‘suspend when inactive for’ parameter lets the computer never go to suspend mode
+	cinnamon: any choice of the ‘when the lid is closed’ parameter: the computer always suspends
+	cinnamon: any choice of ‘power button action’ leads to an immediate shutdown when pressed
+	cinnamon: The keyboard shortcut for “hide all normal windows” is broke.
+I can’t get any shortcut to work with it.
+The ubuntu website shows that there are issues going on with some keyboard shortcuts not working right.
+	cinnamon: Tapping showed as being enabled in control panel.
+Ran dconf-editor and found that tap-to-click wasn’t checked, once I checked it I was able to tap again.
+	system: Mint Splash screen is not appearing, and seems to be defaulting to the Ubuntu 13.10 splash screen.
+	cinnamon: Icons keep disappearing from desktop especially when I log out then log in!!

 Upstream
 --------